Australian Lottery Prize Home Tickets 2026: Complete Legal & Odds Guide

 Mater Prize Home Lottery

-Mater Misericordiae Health Services, Queensland's largest Catholic healthcare provider, runs the Mater Prize Home lottery to fund medical research and patient care.
-The current draw features a $5.6 million Gold Coast prize home package (property, renovations, furnishings) closing 20 April 2026.
-Mater tickets cost $5–$10 per entry.
-Mater's prize home lotteries have operated continuously since the 1980s and are among the highest-value draws available to Australian ticket buyers.
-The charity allocates proceeds to paediatric oncology, cardiac research, and aged care services.
+Mater Misericordiae Health Services runs Queensland's largest Catholic healthcare charity.
+They run the Mater Prize Home lottery.
+It funds medical research and patient care.
+The current draw offers a $5.6 million Gold Coast home.
+It includes the property, renovations, and furnishings.
+The draw closes 20 April 2026.
+Mater tickets cost $5–$10 each.
+These lotteries have run since the 1980s.
+They are among Australia's highest-value draws.
+Money goes to children's cancer care, heart research, and aged care.

 Deaf Lottery Prize Home